HewlettPackard/hpegl-metal-os-windows-iso/README.md

 | | Win2019.yml
 | |
 | | To use this new service/image in HPE Bare Metal, follow these steps:
-| | (1) Copy the new image file WIn2019.iso to your web server  so that it can be reached via: http://192.169.1.131/images/Win2019.iso
+| | (1) Copy the new image file Win2019.iso to your web server  so that it can be reached via: http://192.169.1.131/images/Win2019.iso
 | | (2) Use a test program ".\Test.ps1" to test the image size and signature.
-| | (3) Use the HPE Bare Metal Portal to create a new service using the new image.
+| | (3) Use the HPE Bare Metal Portal to create a new service using the
+| |     new image.
 Follow these steps:
-| |     - Sign into the HPE Bare Metal Portal
+| |     - Sign into the HPE GreenLake Central Bare Metal Portal.
+| |     - Go to Dashboard.
-| |     - Click on "Go to tenant"
+| |     - Click on "HPE GreenLake for Private Cloud Enterprise – Manage your Private Cloud" tile
-| |         - Select the Dashboard titled "Metal Consumption"
+| |     - Select "Bare Metal" from "Private Cloud Services".
+This leads to Bare Metal service page
 | |         - Click on the tab "OS/application Images"
 | |         - Click on the button "Add OS/Application Image"
-| |         - Upload G11-test.yml
+| |         - Upload Win2019.yml
 | | (4) Create a Bare Metal host using this OS image service.
 | +------------------------------------------------------------------------+
 +------------------------------------------------------------------------------+